microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-unarchive.md

 | Authorization  | Bearer {token}.
 Required.  |

 ## Request body
-Do not supply a request body for this method.
+Don't supply a request body for this method.

 ## Response

 If unarchiving is started successfully, this method returns a `202 Accepted` response code.
-The response will also contain a `Location` header, which contains the location of the [teamsAsyncOperation](../resources/teamsasyncoperation.md) that was created to handle unarchiving of the channel of team.
+The response contains a `Location` header, which contains the location of the [teamsAsyncOperation](../resources/teamsasyncoperation.md) that was created to handle unarchiving of the channel of team.
 Check the status of the unarchiving operation by making a GET request to this location.

 ## Example
 #### Request
-The following is an example of a request with success.
+The following example shows a request.

 # [HTTP](#tab/http)
 <!-- {